ikanisa/prisma/STANDARDS/POLICY/isa701_kam_policy.md

 # ISA 701 Key Audit Matters Policy

 ## Purpose
 Key Audit Matters (KAMs) communicate the most significant matters arising from the audit of financial statements.
-This policy aligns the Aurora Advisors platform with ISA 701, ISA 260, ISA 230, ISA 315, and ISA 330 requirements.
+This policy aligns the Prisma Glow platform with ISA 701, ISA 260, ISA 230, ISA 315, and ISA 330 requirements.

 ## Scope
 - Applies to all assurance engagements classified as audit within the platform.